-- Heading east: Sandbaggers (Trincity); and Trevor’s Edge (St Augustine)
+- Heading east and central: Island Club Casino (Valsayn); Sandbaggers (Trincity); Trevor’s Edge (St Augustine); Woodford Café (Chaguanas)

-- Around San Fernando: Hi RPM; Privé; and Space La Nouba.
+- Around San Fernando: Club Next; Hi RPM; Privé; Royal Princess Casino (also with branches in Port of Spain and Chaguanas); and Space La Nouba.

 Fashion & jewellery

 Of course you have to look good since Trinis are extremely fashion-conscious.
 Designers from Trinidad have an edgy style and you can pick up the perfect little black dress, an abstract batik gown or funky suit that would rock any runway.
-Some of the top names to look out for are CLD, Ecliff Elie, Adrian Foster, House of Jaipur, Heather Jones, K2K, the Lush Kingdom, Meiling, Millhouse, Claudia Pegus, Pilar, The Cloth, and the Wadada Movement.
-For those looking for breathtaking hand-crafted jewellery in precious metals and stones, check Chris Anderson, Gillian Bishop, Janice Derrick, Akilah Jaramogi, Barbara Jardine, Rachel Rochford, Rachel Ross, and Jasmine Thomas-Girvan.
+Some of the top names to look out for are The Cloth, Bene Caribe, Christian Boucaud, CLD, Ecliff, Elie, Adrian Foster, House of Jaipur, Heather Jones, K2K, Lisa Faye, Loud by Afiya, the Lush Kingdom, Meiling, Millhouse, Claudia Pegus, Rebel, Shop Shari, Tropix, and the Wadada Movement.

 Theatre: our world onstage